Claudio Rizzi

 This paper examines the impact of pollution on entrepreneurial activity.
 I use the recurring cicada emergence cycles in the U.S. as exogenous shocks to show that pollution caused by pesticide use decreases entrepreneurial activity and quality by about 4% and 3%, respectively.
 I find that pesticide pollution is linked to the households' decision to start a business through the impact of pollutants on health.
 Households exposed to an exogenous increase in pesticides experience an increase in health problems, medical expenses, and a decrease in health status.
 I also find evidence for the "job-lock" effect of employer-based insurance coverage on entrepreneurial activity.
 The impact of pollution is stronger for lower-income and minority households highlighting how pollution impacts socio-economic inequality.

-3. Mortality and Mutual Fund Flows with Alok Kumar and Ville Rantala
+3. Mortality, Demographic Changes, and Financial Market Outcomes with Alok Kumar and Ville Rantala

 • Abstract